water-fountains/import2wikidata/README.md

 1) convert this into a Bot https://www.wikidata.org/wiki/Wikidata:Creating_a_bot , https://www.wikidata.org/wiki/Wikidata:Bots
 2) create a list of differences where the value in wikidata and the value in the WVZ master are different
 3) in the case that community edits might be of higher quality than the WVZ master, prepare a list of suggested changes to the owner of the WVZ dataset (probably needs some human judgement/manual work)

+Also, as soon as the new property https://www.wikidata.org/wiki/Wikidata:Property_proposal/type_of_water is approved to another import run, to add this information as well